intel/llvm/sycl/doc/OptionalDeviceFeatures.md

-This pass operates on the static call graph for each kernel and each exported device function, propagating the aspects from the `!intel_used_aspects` and `!intel_allowed_aspects` metadata from the leaves of the call graph up to their callers.
+This pass operates on the static call graph for each kernel and each exported device function, propagating the aspects from the `!intel_used_aspects` and `!intel_declared_aspects` metadata from the leaves of the call graph up to their callers.
 The result of this pass is that each device function is labeled with a *Used* set of aspects which is computed as the union of the following:

 * The aspects in the function's `!intel_used_aspects` metadata (if any).
-* The aspects in the function's `!intel_allowed_aspects` metadata (if any).
+* The aspects in the function's `!intel_declared_aspects` metadata (if any).
 * The aspects in the *Used* set of all functions called by this function.

-Once the *Used* set of aspects is known for each function, the post-link tool compares this set of aspects with the aspects from any `!intel_allowed_aspects` metadata.
+Once the *Used* set of aspects is known for each function, the post-link tool compares this set of aspects with the aspects from any `!intel_declared_aspects` metadata.
 If the function has this metadata and if the *Used* set contains aspects not in that set, it issues a warning indicating that the function uses aspects that are not in the `[[sycl::requires()]]` list.
 Unfortunately, the post-link tool is unable to include the source position of the code that uses the aspect in question.
 To compensate, the warning message must include instructions telling the user how to run the clang static analyzer which provides a better diagnostic.
 This analysis phase is described in more detail below.

 #### Changes to the device code split algorithm